MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-networking-china.md

   - Use mobile clients as they are best suited for network performance issues.
   - Switch to PSTN for audio calls when needed.
 Fore more information, see [Quick start guide: Configuring Calling Plans in Microsoft Teams](https://docs.microsoft.com/microsoftteams/configuring-teams-calling-quickstartguide).
 - If users experience network performance issues, they should report to their IT department for troubleshooting, and escalate to Microsoft support if trouble with Office 365 services is suspected.
 Not all issues are caused by cross-border network performance.

-## FAQ

-### Cross-border private networks bypass the Great Firewall.
-Isn't that illegal in China?

-China-based businesses commonly purchase legal cross-border network links for legitimate business purposes.

-### Cross-border network link usage is expensive.
-What can I do to minimize their usage?

-Follow the guidance in [Office 365 URLs and IP address ranges](urls-and-ip-address-ranges.md) to configure your network to only route traffic to endpoints categorized as **Optimize**.
-This will improve performance and minimize bandwidth consumption by limiting optimized traffic to critical services that are most sensitive to high latency and packet loss.

 ## Related topics